by Dan Wiswell

 About the Author

 Dan Wiswell is a self-described Philosopher of Metrology.
-He is president/CEO of Cal-Tek Company, Inc. and Amblyonix Industrial Instrument Company.
+He is President/CEO of Amblyonix Industrial Instrument Company.